svenssonjoel/svenssonjoel.github.com/pages/src/lispbm_current_status/index.md

 implemented in lispBM can be found later in this text).
-In more detail then, the expression `(+ 1 2)` will in memory be made up out of a first cons cell containing `+` in its first position (or car) and a pointed to the next cell in its second (cdr) position.
+In more detail then, the expression `(+ 1 2)` will in memory be made up out of a first cons cell containing `+` in its first position (or car) and a pointer to the next cell in its second (cdr) position.
 Likewise, the next cell contains the `1` in the car position and a pointer to the next cell in the cdr.
 The last cell in the linked up structure of cons cells contains a `2` in car and a special symbol called `nil` in the